charmbracelet/soft-serve/README.md

 # server for local dev tooling), not for production use.
 #anon_access: "admin-access"
 #allow_keyless: true

+# Repository name to create on boot if it does not already exist.
+# Leave empty to disable.
+#default_repo: ""
 ```

 You can also use environment variables, to override these settings.
 All server